 An epic is a sweeping story with a hero at the center, an artistic expression through narrative.
 This is an apt description of the gospel of Jesus Christ and also how God is creating something beautiful out of people here.

-We are a multicultural Asian American church seeking to be a reconciled alternative to the society in which we live: a visible and tangible sign of the kingdom of God.
-We are not an evangelical church, we are an American Baptist Church with Anabaptist convictions.
+We are a multicultural church born from an Asian American heritage seeking to be a reconciled alternative to the society in which we live: a visible and tangible sign of the kingdom of God.
+We are not an evangelical church, we are an American Baptist Church leaning into our Anabaptist heritage.

-In part, this means we are an inclusive church embracing of women, people of color, and the LGBTQ community.
+In part, this means we are a church that affirms the role of women, people of color, and our LGBTQ community in the Kingdom of God while living in a place that has erected barriers to this.
 In Jesus, we believe spirituality is ultimately human, relational, and holistic.
-Our values of community, justice, and healing are varied expressions of this same divine love.
+Our values of community, justice, and healing are varied expressions of this same Christic love.

 It is through story—God’s story, your story, our story—that we are embodying our unique witness in the world to God's love.
 It is how we are living the story of Jesus together.